AdamScherlis/adamscherlis.github.io/posts/inequality-metrics/index.md

 I think the most popular indices (especially Gini) make bad assumptions, and some others -- notably the Atkinson and generalized-entropy metrics -- make assumptions that are about as good as we could hope for.

-In this post I'm going to argue for a somewhat broader class of inequality metrics, which I call "utilitarian".
+In this post I argue for a somewhat broader class of inequality metrics, which I call "utilitarian".
 In a future post I'll argue for the Atkinson and GE indices in particular.

 ## Why not Gini?